-In the end, it is envisaged that a cross-border tourist guide programme would operate in the same fashion as the 'travel directors' of the travel company, Trafalgar Tours.
-Trafalgar has been taking tours across Europe long before the introduction of EN 15565 with a single 'travel director' at the helm.
-This travel director is a cross between a tourist guide and a tour leader, and is in charge of ensuring that tourists experience the same level of service for the entire cross-border journey.
-The travel director will guide across borders and keep up interesting commentary on the coach, but would often rely on local guides in the cities being visited.
+In the end, it is envisaged that a cross-border tourist guide programme would operate in the same fashion as the 'travel directors' of the travel company, Trafalgar Tours.93 Trafalgar has been taking tours across Europe long before the introduction of EN 15565 with a single interesting commentary on the coach, but would often rely on local guides in the cities being visited.
 It would be unreasonable to expect a single guide to know everything about all the places being visited and the reliance on site guides would go some way in alleviating this concern.
 This would of course facilitate job creation in a Southern African context even more, since the need for site guides would create more jobs.